#962 (10/15/24)

 At Direct Right: AFRO-AMERICAN, November 1, 1941: THEY SEEM HAPPY ABOUT IT ALL

 The Four Tones seem happy about the whole thing as Leon René, composer (right), presents them the first recording of "Someone's Rocking My Dreamboat".
-Joe Green, their manager (left) has the biggest smile as the Tones (Dusty Brooks, Rudoph Hunter, Leon Buck, and Johnnie Porter, left to right) look on.
+Joe Green, their manager (left) has the biggest smile as the Tones (Dusty Brooks, Rudolph Hunter, Leon Buck, and Johnnie Porter, left to right) look on.

 (NOTE: Per the date of this article, Leon must be holding the "Make Believe Ballroom" record.)